Rebeccah Nelems, PhD, MA, BA (Hon.)

 Personal profile

-A public sociologist and engaged social change theorist, my research engages with the inherent relationality of existence, centering Indigenous theory and relational ontologies.
-If a crisis of disconnect - from ourselves, others and earth – is core to the many eco-social challenges we face, my work focuses on how to transform individualist ways of being towards interconnected, eco-centric ways of being.
+I am a public sociologist, interdisciplinary community-based researcher and engaged social change theorist whose research engages with the inherent relationality of existence, centering Indigenous and relational theories.
+If a crisis of disconnect - from ourselves, others and earth – is core to the intersecting eco-social challenges we face in the world today, my work focuses on how to transform individualist ways of being towards collaborative, relational, and eco-centric ways of being at the individual, institutional and societal levels.
 Relational and collaborative changemaking has been a focus of my work as a scholar and practitioner for over twenty years, having led community-based research with dozens of organizations, institutions and movements – from small NGOs to UN agencies.
-With current research on eco-social empathy, decolonizing leadership, the youth climate justice movement and collaborative co-parenting, my recent publications address ontological diversity, engaged theory, climate change, and decolonizing higher education.
-I am a sixth-generation uninvited guest of Irish/Scottish/British descent on the ancestral lands of the lək̓ʷəŋən-speaking peoples today also known as Victoria, BC.
+I believe in theorizing with the world, not about it, and I strive to bring leaders, researchers, agencies and movements from across sectors and disciplines together in new ways to collaboratively co-create change.
+A sixth-generation uninvited guest of Irish/Scottish/British descent on the ancestral lands of the lək̓ʷəŋən-speaking peoples (today also known as Victoria, BC), questions of how to live in good relation with self, others and the earth underpin all that I do.

 Research Interests